Moving Your Cat to a New Home

 Letting Your Cat Outside

-- Before you take your cat outside for the first time, take a scoop of the litter out of their box (if you've managed to get them to use one during their time indoors) and sprinkle it around the backyard and garden.
+- Put Some of Their Litter Outside: Before you take your cat outside for the first time, take a scoop of the litter out of their box (if you've managed to get them to use one during their time indoors) and sprinkle it around the backyard and garden.
 This will help them recognize their scent and know where they belong.
 It will also help to let other cats in the neighbourhood know that your backyard is now your cat's territory.

-- Before you let your cat explore outside on their own, please ensure they have the proper identification tags on their collar.
+- Ensure That They Have Proper Identification: Before you let your cat explore outside on their own, please ensure they have the proper identification tags on their collar.
 If you have neighbours close by, consider paying a visit to introduce yourself to your new neighbours.
 Let them know that you have a cat who will be allowed outside, give them a description of what your cat looks like (or bring a photo) and let them know your cat's name.
 This will ensure that when your cat is ready to venture out of his backyard and roam the neighbourhood, your new neighbours won't think your cat is a stray and try and scare them off.
-(After all, not everyone is a cat person)
+(After all, not everyone is a cat person.)

-- If you live further outside of the city, pay attention to what kind of wildlife is roaming around the area.
+- Be Aware of Local Wildlife: If you live further outside of the city, pay attention to what kind of wildlife is roaming around the area.
 If there are coyotes or foxes that frequent your new home, consider trying to transition your outdoor cat to a life indoors.

 Have you ever relocated a pet?